Encyclopedia of American Immigration

-Designed for and written to be understood by high school students and college undergraduates, Encyclopedia of American Immigration offers a clear and innovative approach to immigration history that can also be used by advanced students and scholars.
+Designed for high school students, college undergraduates and the general researcher, Encyclopedia of American Immigration offers a clear and innovative approach to immigration history that can also be used by advanced students and scholars.

-Lastly, the set has articles on 45 individual persons, most of whom were post-independence-era immigrants who had a significant impact on the United States.
-These range from U.S. secretary of state Madeleine Albright, who came from Czechoslovakia, and the Dominican-born writer Julia Alvarez to Arnold Schwarzenegger, the Austrian bodybuilder and actor who became governor of California.
-All these essays focus on the experiences of their subjects as immigrants.
+Lastly, the set has articles on 45 Individual Persons, most of whom were post-independence-era immigrants who had a significant impact on the United States.
+Each essay focuses on the experiences of their subjects as immigrants.

 Individual essays use the same types of ready-reference top matter for which Salem reference works are noted, and every essay begins with a brief summary of its topic’s significance in American immigration history.
-Every essay, regardless of length, has a “Further Reading” list, and bibliographical citations in essays of 1,000 or more words are annotated.
+Plus, all essays, regardless of length, have a “Further Reading” list, which is thoughtfully annotated in longer pieces.